vedantk/intro-to-asm/README.md

 (WIP)

 This project is designed to teach the basics of reading and writing x86_64 assembly.
-This is a fundamental skill which is used to figure out what programs actually do.
+This is a fundamental skill which can be used to figure out what programs do, at a pretty low level.

 This comes in handy when debugging or analyzing security issues.

 Prerequisites: Some CS background and familiarity with C. The examples may be specific to macOS+x86_64/clang, but they should carry over to other platforms.